spydude03/SensorFusion/README.md

   Send command: streamon
   Response: b'ok'

-  If you get such output, you need to check your connection with the drone
+2.2 If you get such output, you need to check your connection with the drone:
     1. Connection test:
   Send command: command
   Timeout exceed on command command